Sabathick/Proffy-NLW-2/README.md

 ------------
 :exclamation: **ABOUT**

-Project made in the "Next Level Week " by RocketSeat, between the days 3 and seven of august 2020.
+Project made in the "Next Level Week " by RocketSeat, between the days 3 and 7 of august 2020.
 The project is about a webpage to register and find teachers about basics subjects, so the user can hire then.
 The project was made with nodejs, sqlite and nunjucks.